kevinctofel/Gatsby/posts/wish-me-luck-im-gonna-need-it.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/AwdPsUDTO-0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Since I've only taken 8 CS courses and it's been 30 years since Calc I and II, this is a tough road to follow.

+However, I'm no stranger to hard work and I'm a good independent learner in a structured environment so there's a chance of success.
+Add in a deep passion for the subject matter and desire to get that Masters so I can teach?
+My odds of success improve a little.

+Regardless, it's going to take some luck to go along with the hard work, plus a little extra luck to get an acceptance for the fall semester.
+If you have some, send it my way.
+Every little bit helps!